Raphire/Win11Debloat/README.md

 - Microsoft.XboxSpeechToTextOverlay (NOTE: This app cannot be reinstalled from the microsoft store!)
 - Microsoft.YourPhone

-## Declutter Windows 10/11
+## Improve your Windows 10/11 experience

-This script can also make various changes to declutter windows 10/11, such as:
+This script can also make various changes to declutter & improve your overall windows 10/11 experience, and protect your privacy.
+These changes include:

 - Disable telemetry, diagnostic data & targeted ads.
-- Disable bing & cortana in windows search.
+- Disable bing search, bing AI & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This changes your lockscreen wallpaper to the windows default)
 - Disable tips, tricks and suggestions in the startmenu and settings, and sync provider ads in windows explorer.
 - Hide the chat (meet now) icon on the taskbar.